pharo-ide/ClassAnnotation/README.md

 The declaration method should return an instance of the annotation.

 ## Annotation queries
-All annotations are cached in the special registry.
-It is cheap to query them.

 There are two type of queries.

 You can query all declared instances of concrete annotation class: